popnet-io/popnet_mln/README.md

 * Yuliia Kazmina

 Contact:
-`e.bokanyi@uva.nl`
+`e.bokanyi@liacs.leidenuniv.nl`

-The code is distirbuted under the MIT Licence and should be properly attributed and cited upon reuse - see LICENCE.md for details.
+The code is distributed under the MIT Licence and should be properly attributed and cited upon reuse - see LICENCE.md for details.

-## MultiLayeredNetwork class
+## MultiLayerNetwork class

-The `MultiLayeredNetwork` class from `src/mln.py` contains methods and attributes to work with a large multilayer network using different edge types and layers efficiently.
+The `MultiLayerNetwork` class from `src/mln.py` contains methods and attributes to work with a large multilayer network using different edge types and layers efficiently.

 The network has to be unweighted, but can be directed.